sandeeplamb/netflix-genre/README.md

 I wrote this program to choose Netflix Movie Genre for us to watch.

-Me and wife always fight which Genre to watch.
+To avoid fight which Genre to watch.

 This program helps us to reduce the blast radius of our fight.